RTEMS/rtems-docs/user/tools/tester.rst

 * ``sparc/erc32`` is the architecture and BSP names.
 * ``hello.exe`` is the executable name.

 The test log records all the tests and results.
-The reporting mode by default only provides the output history if a test fails, times out, or is invalid.
+The logging mode by default only provides the output history if a test fails, times out, or is invalid.
 The time taken by each test is also recorded.